 Protect a man.
 Live with the destruction he creates.

-It was dark.
+It was dark out.
 Yet, Vasher had enough Breath to sense the life around him--and not just the human life.
-He could just faintly feel the grass growing below, and knew how far it was.
-With more Breath, he might even have been able to sense the lichen growing on the stone of the palace.
+He could just faintly feel the grass growing below, and knew how far away it was.
+With more Breath, he might even have been able to sense the lichen growing on the stones of the palace.
 As it was, he’d have to deal with starlight.

-He bent down.
-Laying one hand on his trouser leg, the other on the black marble of the palace stones.
+He knelt down, laying one hand on his trouser leg and his other hand on the stone of the palace.

 “Strengthen me,” he Commanded, Breathing.
 His trouser legs stiffened, and a patch of color bled from the black stone beside his other hand.
 Black was a color.
 He’d never considered that before he’d become an Awakener.

-Tassels hanging at his cuffs stiffened, wrapping around his ankle, then wiggling beneath his foot.
-He lifted his legs in turn, letting the tassels cover the bottom of his feet.
-After that, he placed a hand on the shoulder of his shirt, stooping down to touch the marble again.
+Tassels hanging at his cuffs stiffened, wrapping around his ankle.
+Kneeling as he was, they could twist around the bottoms of his.
+After that, he placed a hand on the shoulder of his shirt, touching another patch of marble.

-“Become my fingers, when I am weak,” he Commanded.
+“Upon call of necessity, become my fingers and grip what I must,” he Commanded.
 The shirt wiggled a bit, drawing forth a frightening amount of his Breath.
 A group of tassels curled up around his hand.
 Five of them.
 Like fingers.

 It was a difficult Command, still relatively unknown.
-It required far more Breath to Awaken than he would have liked--he had barely a hundred Breath remaining.
+It required far more Breath to Awaken than he would have liked--his Breath remaining barely allowed him the First Heightening.
 Yet, the finger tassels had proven very useful, when used correctly, and he was loath to engage in the night’s activities without them.

-After that, he stood up straight, noting the scar of gray marble on the otherwise perfectly black surface of the palace.
-He smiled to think of the indignation the priests would feel when they discovered it, testing the strength in his legs.
+He stood up straight, noting the scar of gray marble on the otherwise perfectly black surface of the palace.
+He smiled to think of the indignation the priests would feel when they discovered it.

+He tested the strength in his legs.
 A simple strengthening Awakening wasn’t the most efficient use of Breath, but it too had proven very useful in the past.
-He gripped Nightblood, then took a careful step off the side of the palace, falling some ten feet past the massive block of black stone on the pyramid.
-He landed hard, but his Awakened clothing absorbed some of the shock, acting like a second set of bones.
-He stood up, nodding to himself, then took the other blocks in the massive black step pyramid a little more quickly.
+He gripped Nightblood, then took a careful step off the side of the palace.
+He fell some ten feet--the palace was constructed from massive, stone blocks in a steep pyramidal shape.
+He landed hard on the top of the next block, but his Awakened clothing absorbed some of the shock, acting like a second set of bones.
+He stood up, nodding to himself, then took the other pyramid steps.

 Eventually, he landed down on the soft grass on the north side of the palace, close to the wall that surrounded the entire plateau.
 He crouched, watching quietly.